YasmineBB/cycle-changes-tracker/README.md

 - I want to be able to run through the programme to see how it works before committing to registering.

 - I want to be asked questions related symptoms during my cycle that I can track and feedback to my Gynaecologist.

 #### Returning User

 - I want to be able to log in.

+- I want to be able to log my symptoms intuitively.

-- I want to be able to see data of the symptoms I have logged.
+- I want to be able to view all the symptoms I have logged to date.

 ## Logic